How Bad Is It?

 - Inability to care about consequences

-While it is horrible to have to go through the withdrawal, it is absolutely necessary in order to be free of the herbal incense forever.
+While it is horrible to have to go through withdrawals, it is absolutely necessary in order to be free of herbal incense addiction forever.

 If you are the one experiencing the withdrawal, just remember it is only temporary.
 Smoking more fake pot will only delay the process and will make all of the time you went through the withdrawal absolutely pointless.
 The faster you get through it, the closer you will be to quitting the drug.